mzivic7/endcord/configuration.md

     Your discord token.
 Provide it here or as a command argument.
 - `debug = False`
     Enable debug mode.
+- `rpc = True`
+    Enable RPC server.
+For now Linux only.
 - `limit_chat_buffer = 100`
     Number of messages kept in chat buffer.
 Initial buffer is 50 messages and is expanded in scroll direction.
 Limit: 50-1000.
 - `limit_username = 10`